Slashdot: 2010s

-On July 11, 2010, SlashDot was the first major media platform where Bitcoin, the first cryptocurrency, was publicised.
+On July 11, 2010, SlashDot was the first major media platform where Bitcoin, the first cryptocurrency, was publicized.
 On January 25, 2011, the site launched its third major redesign in its 13.5-year history, which gutted the HTML and CSS, and updated the graphics.
 On August 25, 2011, Malda resigned as Editor-in-Chief with immediate effect.
 He did not mention any plans for the future, other than spending more time with his family, catching up on some reading, and possibly writing a book.
 His final farewell message received over 1,400 comments within 24 hours on the site.
 On December 7, 2011, Slashdot announced that it would start to push what the company described as "sponsored" Ask Slashdot questions.
 On March 28, 2012, Slashdot launched Slashdot TV.
 Two months later, in May 2012, Slashdot launched SlashBI, SlashCloud, and SlashDataCenter, three websites dedicated to original journalistic content.
 The websites proved controversial, with longtime Slashdot users commenting that the original content ran counter to the website's longtime focus on user-generated submissions.
-Nick Kolakowski, the editor of the three websites, told The Next Web that the websites were “meant to complement Slashdot with an added layer of insight into a very specific area of technology, without interfering with Slashdot’s longtime focus on tech-community interaction and discussion.”
+Nick Kolakowski, the editor of the three websites, told The Next Web that the websites were "meant to complement Slashdot with an added layer of insight into a very specific area of technology, without interfering with Slashdot's longtime focus on tech-community interaction and discussion."
 Despite the debate, articles published on SlashCloud and SlashBI attracted attention from io9, NPR, Nieman Lab, Vanity Fair, and other publications.

 In September 2012, Slashdot, SourceForge, and Freecode were acquired by online job site Dice.com for $20 million, and incorporated into a subsidiary known as Slashdot Media.
 While initially stating that there were no plans for major changes to Slashdot, in October 2013, Slashdot launched a "beta" for a significant redesign of the site, which featured a simpler appearance and commenting system.
 While initially an opt-in beta, the site automatically began migrating selected users to the new design in February 2014; the rollout led to a negative response from many longtime users, upset by the added visual complexity, and the removal of features, such as comment viewing, that distinguished Slashdot from other news sites.
 An organized boycott of the site was held from February 10 to 17, 2014.
 The "beta" site was eventually shelved.
 In July 2015, Dice announced that it planned to sell Slashdot and SourceForge; in particular, the company stated in a filing that it was unable to "successfully [leverage] the Slashdot user base to further Dice's digital recruitment business".

-On January 27, 2016, the two sites were sold to the San Diego-based BizX, LLC for an undisclosed amount.
+On January 27, 2016, the two sites were sold to the San Diego–based BizX, LLC for an undisclosed amount.